Jump to ratings and reviews

 The Truce

 Picking up from the liberation of Auschwitz, Levi recounts the roundabout, frustrating, and illogical trip back to Turin.
 Mostly forgotten among the stories of the liberation of concentration camps are the stories of what actually happened to the those freed.
-Many had the "rationality" of be being shuttled to and resettled through displacement camps, or as they were known at the time, DP camps.
-But most were left to their own devices and efforts, and the struggle to survive was as disconcerting and unsettling as life in the camps.
-Many died anonymous deaths, some never made it home and made do with what fate left them.
-Others, like Levi, lived by their wits, traveled and survived individual odysseys worthy of epic mythology, and reached their destinations in anti-climatic normalcy.
-Another understated classic of post-World War II writing.
+Many had the "rationality" of be being shuttled to and resettled through displacement (DP)camps.
+Most were left to their own devices and efforts, and the struggle to survive was as disconcerting and unsettling as life in the camps.
+Many died anonymous deaths, some never made it home, making do with what fate offers.
+Others lived by their wits and survived individual odysseys worthy of mythology before reaching destinations of anti-climactic normalcy.
+An understated classic.

 Natural Histories